find your perfect postgrad program

-2) Train as a student teacher through a (student-training) school – you also train as a student teacher, but at a school rather than an HEI as above.
+- Train as a student teacher through a (student-training) school – you also train as a student teacher, but at a school rather than an HEI as above.

-3) Become employed as a teacher at a school – you are paid as an unqualified teacher until you gain QTS.
+- Become employed as a teacher at a school – you are paid as an unqualified teacher until you gain QTS.

-Studying Teaching at a Higher Education Institution
+Studying teaching at a university

-A PGCE (Postgraduate Certificate in Education) qualification is the most popular route into teaching, and takes one year to complete with full-time study, or two years part-time.
-Funding for PGCE, like undergraduate funding, is covered by student loans and maintenance grants.
+A PGCE (Postgraduate Certificate in Education) qualification is the most popular route into teaching, and takes one year to complete with full-time study, or two years part time.
+Funding for PGCEs, like undergraduate funding, is covered by student loans and maintenance grants.
 However, because high-quality teachers are in demand, extra sources of funding are available – especially for subjects with teacher-shortages.